rsksmart/devportal-1.0/guides/flyover/faqs.md

 **Q: What type of Bitcoin addresses does the flyover support?**

 > A: The answer depends on which address we refer to.
-Flyover protocol accepts funds from any kind of account when performing the BTC deposit.
-The Bitcoin refund address can only be a **legacy address**.
+The Flyover protocol accepts transfers to RSK from any kind of Bitcoin wallet, including those using segwit and taproot addresses.

 **Q: What is the difference between liquidity provider and liquider provider server?**